Mahdi-Jamshidi/Magic-Bazar/README.md

 Technologies used in this project:

-retrofit
+1-retrofit

-kotlin    coroutines
+2-kotlin coroutines

-co-koin
+3-co-koin

-room
+4-room

-mvvm
+5-mvvm

-jetpack compose
+6-jetpack compose